PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/2022 review/index.md

 Even if we do our best, the tools we provided are not silver bullets against advanced obfuscation.

 ## Colander
 Colander is an incident response and knowledge management platform delivered as a cloud-agnostic Docker stack organizations can deploy.
-It takes events (such as network flows, Suricata alerts), artifacts (such as PCAPs, APKs), observables extracted from artifacts or from 3rd-party providers, and turns them into browsable knowledge.
+It takes events (such as network flows, Suricata alerts), artifacts (such as PCAPs, APKs), observable extracted from artifacts or from 3rd-party providers, and turns them into browsable knowledge.
 Organized in cases, knowledge can then be used for generating reports, detection rules and intelligence feeds.

+The goal of Colander is to provide a platform combining knowledge management, incident response management and artifact management allowing NGOs with limited resources to equip themselves at lower cost.

 Note that we are still at the early stage of development.
+More details will come later.

 ### Case management

-### Artifacts management
+Colander's entry point is a case.
+Each case, which can correspond to an incident or an investigation, contains only the information (observable, artifacts…) that relate to it.
+Several people can collaborate on the same case.

 ### Automatic analysis and enrichment
 Colander comes with a set of modules for AV analysis, type-specific artifact analysis and observable enrichment.
 These analyzers are reusable are implemented in a separate service that can be deployed and used without Colander.
 The goal is to provide a generic REST API for quick an easy integration into other projects.
-Since 3rd-party services such as VirusTotal, Censys are often too expensive for NGOs, we try to provide analyzers that are not dependent on those external services.
+Since 3rd-party services such as VirusTotal are often too expensive for NGOs, we try to provide analyzers that are not dependent on those external services.

 We plan to deliver modules for:
 * PCAP, PCAPNG analysis with NFStream and Suricata